puppetlabs/puppetlabs-apache/README.md

 ##### `proxy_preserve_host`

-Sets the [ProxyPreserveHost Directive](http://httpd.apache.org/docs/2.2/mod/mod_proxy.html#proxypreservehost).  true Enables the Host: line from an incoming request to be proxied to the host instead of hostname .  false sets this option to off (default).
+Sets the [ProxyPreserveHost Directive](http://httpd.apache.org/docs/current/mod/mod_proxy.html#proxypreservehost).
+Valid options: Boolean.
+Default: 'false'.

+Setting this parameter to 'true' enables the `Host:` line from an incoming request to be proxied to the host instead of hostname. 'false' sets this option to 'Off'.

 ##### `proxy_error_override`

-Sets the [ProxyErrorOverride Directive](http://httpd.apache.org/docs/2.2/mod/mod_proxy.html#proxyerroroverride).
+Sets the [ProxyErrorOverride Directive](http://httpd.apache.org/docs/current/mod/mod_proxy.html#proxyerroroverride).
 This directive controls whether apache should override error pages for proxied content.
 This option is off by default.

 ##### `options`

-Sets the [Options](http://httpd.apache.org/docs/current/mod/core.html#options) for the specified virtual host.
-Defaults to '['Indexes','FollowSymLinks','MultiViews']', as demonstrated below:
+Sets the [`Options`][] for the specified virtual host.
+Default: ['Indexes','FollowSymLinks','MultiViews'], as demonstrated below:

 ~~~ puppet
     apache::vhost { 'site.name.fdqn':